 - Examining applicants for licensure shall be held during the Annual Meeting of the Board.

 - At all meetings of the Board, three members shall be necessary for the transaction of business, and all motions must have two favorable votes in order for them to carry.
-At examinations only one member need be present to supervise the examination and render such service as may be needed.
+At examinations, only one member needs to be present to supervise the examination and render such service as may be needed.

 Forms & Publications